tomkielczewski/WebScraper/README.md

 # WebScraper
 Very ugly python web scraper.
-Used to generate list of electronic products for prestashop for educational reasons.
+Used to generate list of electronic products for Prestashop for educational reasons.